thh32/consort/README.md

 ### Programs
+Users must ensure that each of the following programs are installed and within the path variable;

-Consort utilises BLASTN to annotate ribosomal sequence varients (RSVs) against the provided reference file containing the 16S rRNA sequences of all consortium members.
-Therefore an installation of BLAST is required.
+* BLASTN is used to annotate ribosomal sequence varients (RSVs) against the provided reference file containing the 16S rRNA sequences of all consortium members.
 Testing was conducted using BLAST 2.6.0+.

-Both muscle and FastTree are also used within Consort and are provided within the `Bin` folder ready for use.
+* MUSCLE is used for alignment of the RSV sequences.
+Testing was done using MUSCLE v3.8.31.

+* FastTree is used to convert the MUSCLE alignment into a tree for downstream analysis and visualisation.
+Testing was done using FastTree version 2.1.7 SSE3.

 # Usage